mb-BCA/SiReNetA/README.md

 	python3 -m pip install sireneta

 To confirm the installation, open an interactive session (e.g., IPython or a Notebook) and try to import the library by typing `import sireneta`.
+-->

 #### Direct installation from GitHub

-If you have [git](https://git-scm.com) installed, you may like to install SiReNetA directly from its GitHub repository.
+With [git](https://git-scm.com) also installed, SiReNetA can be directly installed from its GitHub repository.
 Open a terminal and type:

     python3 -m pip install git+https://github.com/gorkazl/SiReNetA.git@master

-This will only download and install the package (files in "*src/sireneta/*") into your current environment.
-Useful for development and testing purposes, you can choose to install the version in another branch by replacing the '*@master*' at the end of the command by '*@branchname*' of the desired branch.
+This only downloads and installs the package (files in "*src/sireneta/*") into the current Python environment.
+It does not clone the entire repository.
+Versions in other branches can be equally installed replacing '*@master*' by '*@branchname*'.

-#### Installing SiReNetA in editable mode
+#### Installing in editable mode

-If you want to install SiReNetA such that you can make changes to it "*on the fly*" then, visit its GitHub repository [https://github.com/gorkazl/SiReNetA/](https://github.com/gorkazl/SiReNetA/), select a branch and then click on the green "*<> Code*" button on the top right and select "Download ZIP" from the pop-up menu.
+To install SiReNetA such that you can make changes to it "*on the fly*" then, visit its GitHub repository [https://github.com/gorkazl/SiReNetA/](https://github.com/gorkazl/SiReNetA/), select a branch and then click on the green "*<> Code*" button (usually on the top right).
+Select "Download ZIP" from the pop-up menu.
 Once downloaded, move the *zip* file to a target folder (e.g., "*~/Documents/myLibraries/*") and unzip the file.
 Open a terminal and `cd` to the resulting folder, e.g.,

     cd ~/Documents/myLibraries/SiReNetA-master/

 Once on the path (make sure it contains the *pyproject.toml* file), type:

 	python3 -m pip install -e .

-Do not forget the "." at the end which means "*look for the pyproject.toml file in the current directory*."
+The "." at the end means "*look for the pyproject.toml file in the current directory*."
 This will install SiReNetA such that every time changes are made to the package (located in the path chosen), these will be inmediately available.
 You may need to restart the IPython or Jupyter notebook session, though.